fatihustok/PitchPerfect/README.md

 # PitchPerfect
 This is an example IOS app to use AVFoundation using Swift 2.2.
-The app records the user's audio and play with its rate and pitch to sound like Darth Vader and ChipMunk
+The app records the user's audio and play with its rate (slower or faster speech) and pitch to sound like Darth Vader and ChipMunk.

 ###Record Audio View Controller